Updated on 6/27/2023 by Suzanne Kantra with new features and screenshots

-Instagram Direct lets you send other accounts’ posts and personal messages to as many people as you would like.
-To share another user’s post, simply press on the paper airplane symbol and choose which profiles or group you want to send to.
+Instagram Messaging lets you send other accounts’ posts and personal messages to as many people as you would like.
+To share another user’s post, simply press on the paper airplane symbol and choose which profile or group you want to send it to.
 You may also include a message along with whatever you send.
 If the account you are sharing is private and the receiver(s) does not follow said account, they will not be able to see what you share.
-On the home screen in the top right corner, there is another paper airplane symbol.
-When you tap the symbol, the screen shows direct messages that you have sent or received.
+On the home screen in the top right corner, there is a messenger chat bubble icon.
+When you tap the chat icon, the screen shows messages that you have sent or received.
 You can go back to a direct post at any time unless the sender deletes it.

 When someone follows you, your posts become part of their feed (the home tab).
 If you make your account private, the person has to send you a follow request, which you can either accept or deny.
 If someone follows you, they may be able to see which posts you have recently liked or commented on in their Activity tab.

 To follow someone, visit their profile and choose “Follow.”
 If this then becomes “Requested,” you are dealing with a private account.
-In this case, you will be notified when the user accepts.
+In this case, you will be notified when the user accepts your follow request.